The Gau{\ss}-Bonnet operator of an infinite graph: Introduction

 \section{Introduction}

 Operators on infinite graphs are of large interest and a lot of recent works deals with this subject.
-One approach can be to study how technics of spectral geometry can be extended on graphs regarded as simplicial complex of dimension one.
-We refer to Dodziuk \cite{D84,DK} for general presentation of this approach and to \cite{CdV,CTT} for the geometric point of view.
+One approach can be to study how techniques of spectral geometry can be extended on graphs regarded as one-dimensional simplicial complexes.
+We refer to Dodziuk \cite{D84,DK} for general presentation of this approach and to \cite{CdV,CTT} for the geometric point of view, and also \cite{CdV0} for the relation between Kirchhoff's laws and Hodge theory.

-We consider here only connected locally finite graphs and study Kirchhoff laws.
-Flanders has first studied this question on infinite graphs, see \cite{F}.
-This question can be reduced to the study of a Dirac type operator : the Gau\ss-Bonnet operator $D=d+\delta$.
-We give a general condition on the graph for this operator to be self-adjoint: the graph has to be complete homogeneous (definitions are given in section \ref{sa}).
-This condition covers the situation of \cite{M} and \cite{CTT}.
+We consider here only connected locally finite infinite graphs and we study Kirchhoff's laws.
+Flanders has first studied this question on infinite graphs seen as infinite electric networks, see \cite{F}.
+Several authors have clarified and extended Flanders work on electric networks, see for instance Thomassen \cite{T90}, Soardi \cite{S}, Doyle \& Snell \cite{D}, Zemanian \cite{Z}, Georgakopoulos \cite{G}, Carmesin \cite{Cm} and also the book of Jorgensen \& Pearse \cite{JP} for a general approach.\\ Flanders main result is that there exists a unique current flow in an infinite network with a finite number of sources which is the limit of flows with finite support.

-Then, in this case, we can formulate a theorem in the same way as Anghel for non-compact Riemannian manifolds in \cite{A}: when the operator $D$ is {\it positive at infinity} (see section \ref{anghel} for the definition) then its image is closed.
-This gives new examples of infinite graphs on which Flanders problem admits a unique solution.